 Willi Barthold, PH.D. candidate

-Willi spent his undergraduate career at Dresden University of Technology, Germany.
-As a fellow of the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes) and a student assistant in the German Department’s Professorship of Media Studies and Newer German Literature, he had the opportunity to gain ample experience in interdisciplinary German Studies.
-His developing interest in Literature and Media Studies culminated in his bachelor’s thesis “Goethe’s Faust II and the Competition between Visual Media and Literature at the Beginning of the 19th Century,” which discusses the effects of the new media constellations around year 1800 on Goethe’s main work and the literature of this period in general.
-Willi completed his bachelor’s degree in German Literature and History in August 2016.
-In the last year of his undergraduate studies, he came to Georgetown’s German Department as an exchange student.
-Working in the excellent academic environment here at Georgetown was a great experience for Willi and led to his decision to join the German Graduate Program in the fall of 2016.
+Willi completed his Bachelor’s degree in German Literature and History at Dresden University of Technology, Germany in 2016.
+As a fellow of the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes) and a student assistant in the German Department’s Professorship of Media Studies and Modern German Literature, he had the opportunity to gain ample experience in interdisciplinary German Studies.
+His interest in Literature and Media Studies culminated in his Bachelor’s thesis “Goethe’s Faust II and the Competition between Visual Media and Literature at the Beginning of the 19th Century,” which discusses the effects of the new media constellations around year 1800 on Goethe’s main work and the literature of this period in general.
+During the last year of his undergraduate studies, he came to Georgetown’s German Department as an exchange student.
+The excellent academic environment at Georgetown convinced him to pursue his PhD here, and he joined the German Graduate Program in the fall of 2016.